anberino/RPGSIMPLE/Simple.md

 __A__:  3

 For the minimum number of 5 attributes, the number of recommended points is 6.
-You may choose to change this according to your idea of PCs power level.

 Logically, if you should choose to have more than 5 attributes, you should also increase the total amount of available points accordingly.
 Here's the recommended values table:

 <!-- Pensar em algum jeito de testar isso - aumentar isso? -->
 <!-- Quero diminuir os pontos, A parece mto forte pra ter dois e um C -->